georgenturner/viability-report/chapter1.md

-# The financial viability system
+# How is financial viability measured

 GitBook allows you to organize your book into chapters, each chapter is stored in a separate file like this one.